-The MakeCode editor allows the publishing of extensions.
-These extensions can be loaded into another user's script and used by them.
-They are really useful for publishing drivers for accessories or other useful pieces of hardware, as well as adding in new software features.
-There is a published guide to build your own extensions.
+The MakeCode editor allows users to publish their own extensions that can then be used in the editor.
+This is useful for publishing drivers for accessories or other useful pieces of hardware, as well as adding in new software features.
+The MakeCode team have published a guide to build your own extensions.

 Once we are satisfied that your extension meets requirements (see this example repo), we will submit a Pull Request to the pxt-microbit GitHub Repository to update the following files with your information:

 A member of the team will comment on the Pull Request asking the Makecode team to approve.

 Before you submit your extension for approval, check that it meets the following requirements: